top of page

 Image of a computer monitor with headphones, a keyboard, and a pencil can.

-Designing with accessibility in mind can also benefit your business in a couple different ways.
+Designing with accessibility in mind can not only help you duck a lawsuit, but it can also benefit your business in a couple different ways.
 Primarily, your organization can reach more customers, increase current customer satisfaction, and gain a competitive edge over those who don’t include accessibility features.
 There is also a cost savings benefit for starting out with accessibility in mind instead of having to redesign later.
-Not only that, but your company will also avoid any costly ADA lawsuits if your materials are already compliant.
+Plus, if your materials are already compliant, your company won't even have to worry about costly ADA lawsuits.

 One of the biggest components of design accessibility is color contrast.
 The color contrast ratio is essentially the difference between the color of the text and the background color in a design.
 According to the Web Content Accessibility Guidelines, the visual presentation of text and images of text has a contrast ratio of at least 4.5:1 for small text and 3:1 for large text.
 Color and text are main components of graphic design and should be easy for everyone to see and read.
 The color contrast ratio requirements apply to text and graphics that are essential for understanding the content or functionality.
 There are plenty of free online color contrast checkers that you can utilize to check your designs.